connorheyz/TiinySwatch/README.md

  - Clicking on the RGB or HSV tabs in the color picker will allow you to change the color format.
  - The export button in the history palette exports to Paint.NET's palette format.
  - Ctrl or shift clicking in the history palette allows you to select multiple colors for picking.
 Some tools, like "Linear Gradient", make use of multiple color selections.
+# Pre-built Windows 11 x86-64 Binary
+The `dist/` folder contains a pre-built .exe for Windows 11 machines.

 # Building From Source

 The following runs the program using python: